Intention to Apply for Financial Aid

 |60 - 64||4 semesters of institutional aid|

-The College narrowly defines who can be considered an independent student when determining eligibility for institutional financial assistance.
-In general, the College follows the federal definition of an independent student (as listed below), with the following important exception: If a student enrolls as a dependent student at Mount Holyoke, she will always be considered a dependent student for purposes of College financial aid, regardless of changes in her family situation, her marital status, time away from the College due to nonacademic leave, or withdrawal status.
+In determining eligibility for need based financial aid from Mount Holyoke, the College follows the federal definition of an independent student (as listed below), with the following important exception: If a student enrolls as a dependent student at Mount Holyoke, she will always be considered a dependent student, regardless of changes in her family situation, her marital status, time away from the College due to nonacademic leave, or withdrawal status.
 To be considered an independent student according to the federal definition, a student must be one of the following:

 - At least twenty-four years old by December 31 of the award year